telefonicaid/fiware-orion/doc/manuals/devel/sourceCode.md

 incoming REST connections and their responses.

 ### `restInit()`
-The function `restInit()` in `rest.cpp` is the function that receives the extremely important vector of REST services from the main program - the vector that defines the set of services that the broker supports.
+The function `restInit()` in `rest.cpp` is the function that receives the extremely important vectors of REST services from the main program - the vectors that defines the set of services that the broker supports.

 ### `restStart()`
 `restStart()` starts the microhttpd deamon (calling `MHD_start_daemon()`), for IPv4 or IPv6, or both.